wp-plugins/secure-wordpress/readme.txt

 1. removes Windows Live Writer
 1. remove core update information for non-admins
 1. remove plugin-update information for non-admins
+1. remove theme-update informationfor non-admins (only WP 2.8 and higher)
 1. Add string for use [WP Scanner](http://blogsecurity.net/wpscan "WP Scanner")

 Please visit [the official website](http://bueltge.de/wordpress-login-sicherheit-plugin/652/#historie "Secure WordPress") for further details and the latest information on this plugin.